History of Gaza: Institutionalization of Christianity

 During most of the 4th century, the Christian community was small, poor, and carried no influence in the city.
 The church was insignificant and its members were not allowed to hold political office.
-However, conversion to Christianity in Gaza was spearheaded under Saint Porphyrius between 396 and 420.
+During the rule of Julian the Apostate, there was violent persecution and early Christian martyrs include Eusebius, Nestablus, Zeno, and Nestor.
+Conversion to Christianity in Gaza was spearheaded under Saint Porphyrius between 396 and 420.

 The main source for pagan–Christian tensions in Gaza at this time is Porphyrius' biographer, Mark the Deacon.
 In 402, after obtaining a decree from the emperor Arcadius, all eight of the city's pagan temples were destroyed and non-Christian worship was forbidden by the envoy Cynegius, replacing persecution of the Christians with persecution of pagans in the late Roman Empire.
 Paganism continued despite persecution, and according to the traditional Christian history, Christians were still persecuted in the city, resulting in Porphyrius undertaking more measures.

 As a result of his persuasion, Empress Aelia Eudocia commissioned the construction of a church atop the ruins of the temple of Marnas in 406.
 Note that according to MacMullen, it is likely that Porphyrius did not even exist.
 According to traditional Christian history, persecution against Christians did not cease, but it was less harsh and frequent than previously.

-Jewish community

-A large 6th-century synagogue with a mosaic tile floor depicting King David was discovered in Gaza.
+While Christianity became the religion of the empire, the discovery of a large 6th-century synagogue with a mosaic tile floor depicting King David indicates it was not hostile to Judaism.
 An inscription states that the floor was donated in 508–509 CE by two merchant brothers.

-Territory

-Gaza is depicted on the 6th-century mosaic map known as the Madaba Map.
-Its northern municipal border was marked by Wadi al-Hesi, just before Ascalon, and its southern boundary is unknown, but Gaza's jurisdiction did not reach Raphia.
-The towns of Bethelea, Asalea, Gerarit and Kissufim were included in Gaza's territories.
-Its large representation, approximately half of which is preserved, cannot be easily explained, mainly because only small tentative excavations have been made there and because ancient Gaza is covered by the still-inhabited Old City.